EXCLUSIVE-California oil producer Berry Corp explores sale -sources

 Such conditions are forcing oil and gas companies to reassess their future plans in the state.
 Shell PLC SHEL.L and Exxon Mobil Corp XOM.Nagreed last month to sell their California joint venture to investment firm IKAV for $4 billion.

-(Reporting by Shariq Khan in Bengaluru and David French in New York Editing by Marguerita Choy)
+(Reporting by Shariq Khan in Bengaluru and David French in New York Editing by Marguerita Choy and Susan Fenton)

 ((davidj.french@thomsonreuters.com;))